nspyre-org/nspyre/docs/contributing.rst

           It refers to the section itself, see :ref:`my-reference-label`.

        The ``:ref:`` role would then generate a link to the section, with the link title being “Section to cross-reference”.
 This works just as well when the section and reference are in different source files.
-Note that *labels must start with an underscore*, but it's reference does not.
+Note that *labels must start with an underscore*, but it's reference does not; additionally, label definitions start with two periods and end with a colon.
      - Labels that aren’t placed before a section title can still be referenced, but you must give the link an explicit title, using this syntax: ``:ref:`Link title <label-name>`.``

 #.
-If asterisks \* or backquotes \\ appear in running text and could be confused with inline markup delimiters, they have to be escaped with a backslash.
+If asterisks \* or backquotes \\ appear in running text and could be confused with inline markup delimiters, they have to be escaped with a backslash ``*escape* \``with\`` \"\\"``.

 Headers
 ^^^^^^^